 This considers the position of the Moon and the position of the Sun dividing the year into months and days.
-That is why Hindu New Year is celebrated twice in the year with different names and at two different times of the year.On this day new Samvatsara begins, these Samvatsara are identified by a unique name.
+That is why Hindu New Year is celebrated twice in the year with different names and at two different times of the year.On this day new Samvatsar begins, these Samvatsar are identified by a unique name.

 Gudi Padwa begins with ritual oil-bath followed by prayers.
 Oil bath and eating Neem leaves are the most important rituals suggested by scriptures.
 North Indians also eat Neem with Mishri on the first day of Navratri.

-The Gudi Padwa celebrations were started by the great warrior, Chhatrapati Shivaji after his victory, it symbolizes victory or ‘Vijay Dhwaj’.
+The Gudi Padwa celebrations were started by the great warrior, Chhatrapati Shivaji after his victory, it symbolises victory or ‘Vijay Dhwaj’.